chef-boneyard/chef-web-docs-2016/includes_search/includes_search_node.rst

 A wildcard can be used to replace characters within the search query.

 |chef| saves expanded lists of roles (all of the roles that apply to a node, including nested roles) and recipes to the role and recipe attributes on a node.
-This allows searching within nodes that run a given recipe, even if that recipe is included by a role.
+The expanded lists of roles allows for searching within nodes that run a given recipe, even if that recipe is included by a role.

 .. note:: The ``recipes`` field is updated each time the |chef client| is run; changes to a run-list will not affect ``recipes`` until the next time the |chef client| is run on the node.